2025 LEGISLATIVE REPORT

 The 2025 Legislature must fully repeal I-2081.
 The law is a direct attack on transgender youth and creates harm for them in our public school systems.
 Our concern lies with impacted transgender students as well as affirming teachers and educators who face harm under this current law.
 Transgender students deserve to attend school in safe and affirming environments that validate their identity.

 The 2025 Legislature must vote against any legislation that punishes and criminalizes people for simply being poor.
-Additionally, the legislature must introduce and pass legislation that includes benefits cliff and other progressive mechanisms.
+Additionally, the legislature must introduce and pass legislation that includes benefits cliff and other progressive mechanisms that do not penalize people in poverty from participating in programs that improve their quality of life.
+Trans people and BIPOC people are historically disenfranchised under these laws.

 This session we worked with a growing LGBTQ, racial justice, and gender-affirming coalition with organizations including: Q Law, Pro Choice WA, ACLU WA, WEA, Planned Parenthood, Gender Justice League, Legal Council for Youth and Children, Oasis Youth Center, Legal Voice Washington, Washington Bus, Vocal WA, Build 206, Team Child, Southwest Washington Equity Coalition, and various student groups.